willroberts/rogue-spear-2020/README.md

 To test things out, enter a Terrorist Hunt scenario in the Training mode.

-If you'd like to instantly unlock all maps for custom missions, download [RogueSpearSaves.zip](RogueSpearSaves.zip) and extract the contents to `C:\Rogue Spear\data\save`.

 ### Urban Operations

 Urban Ops is the only expansion which is not a standalone game.
 It has a shorter install process: